kukuu/RBAC/README.md

 Below are comprehensive steps covering database design, authentication, authorization, integration of company data isolation, frontend integration, best practices, and security.

-Implementing Role-Based Access Control (RBAC) in a Node.js application using TypeScript and React for three different companies with shared AI templates and API engines, while ensuring strict data isolation, is a complex yet achievable task.
-Below is a comprehensive guide covering database design, authentication, authorization, integration of company data isolation, frontend integration, best practices, and security.

 ## Database Design
 ### a.
 Tables/Collections Design: